 Cicar Well-regarded local company that covers all the islands.
 Cicar is part of the Cabrera Medina group and offers the same conditions and rates.

 Third-party motor insurance is a minimum requirement in the Canary Islands (and throughout Europe).
 Be careful to understand what your liabilities and excess are, and what waivers you are entitled to in case of accident or damage to the hired vehicle.
-Note that driving on a dirt road may render your policy null and void, so check with the car hire firm.
-Larger international car rental firms such as Avis tend to have a comprehensive vehicle insurance policy built into the quote, so you are pretty well covered for damage to the car, but check when you hire; other firms may give you the choice of leaving a deposit and needing to return the car in the same condition you drove it away in to reclaim that deposit, or comprehensive vehicle cover.
-If you take out the comprehensive vehicle cover, it may be the case than you end up with a car that has been knocked about more (as car rental operators are less worried about further damage to it).
+Note that driving on a dirt road may render your policy null and void, so check with the car-hire firm.
+Larger international car-rental firms such as Avis tend to have a comprehensive vehicle insurance policy built into the quote, so you are pretty well covered for damage to the car, but check when you hire; other firms may give you the choice of leaving a deposit and needing to return the car in the same condition you drove it away in to reclaim that deposit, or comprehensive vehicle cover.
+If you take out the comprehensive vehicle cover, it may be the case that you end up with a car that has been knocked about more (as car-rental operators are less worried about further damage to it).